jaehyeon-kim/personal-site/src/posts/2019-07-19-Cronicle-Multi-Server-Setup.md

 }
 ```

 First, [**base_app_url**](https://github.com/jhuckaby/Cronicle#base_app_url) should be changed to the load balancer URL instead of an individual server's URL.
 Secondly [**web_direct_connect**](https://github.com/jhuckaby/Cronicle#web_direct_connect) should be changed to _true_.
-According to the project repository
+According to the project repository,

-> If you set this parameter to true, then the Cronicle web application will connect directly to your individual Cronicle servers.
+> If you set this parameter (web_direct_connect) to true, then the Cronicle web application will connect directly to your individual Cronicle servers.
 This is more for multi-server configurations, especially when running behind a load balancer with multiple backup servers.
 The Web UI must always connect to the master server, so if you have multiple backup servers, it needs a direct connection.

 ## Launch Servers

 Docke Compose is used to launch 2 Cronicle servers (master and backup) and a load balancer.
-Note that the service _cronicle1_ is the master while _cronicle2_ is the backup server.
-Both servers should have the same configuration file (_config.json_).
+The service _cronicle1_ is for the master while _cronicle2_ is for the backup server.
+Note that both servers should have the same configuration file (_config.json_).
 Also, as the backup server will take the role of master, it should have access to the same data - _./backend/cronicle/data_ is mapped to both the servers.
 (Cronicle supports S3 or Couchbase as well.)

 ```yaml